python/cpython/Doc/library/shlex.rst

 * Closing quotes separate words (``"Do"Separate`` is parsed as ``"Do"`` and ``Separate``);

-* If :attr:`whitespace_split` is ``False``, any character not declared to be a word character, whitespace, or a quote will be returned as a single-character token.
-If it is ``True``, :class:`shlex` will only split words in whitespaces;
+* If :attr:`~shlex.whitespace_split` is ``False``, any character not declared to be a word character, whitespace, or a quote will be returned as a single-character token.
+If it is ``True``, :class:`~shlex.shlex` will only split words in whitespaces;

 * EOF is signaled with an empty string (``''``);

 * It's not possible to parse empty strings, even if quoted.

-When operating in POSIX mode, :class:`shlex` will try to obey to the following parsing rules.
+When operating in POSIX mode, :class:`~shlex.shlex` will try to obey to the following parsing rules.

 * Quotes are stripped out, and do not separate words (``"Do"Not"Separate"`` is parsed as the single word ``DoNotSeparate``);